ceph/ceph/doc/dev/index.rst

 .. _civetweb: https://github.com/civetweb/civetweb

-A more thorough introduction to RGW can be found at :doc:`radosgw`.
+A more thorough introduction to RGW can be found at :doc:`/radosgw/index`.

 RBD
 ---